cms-DQM/dials/docs/LOCAL_DEVELOPMENT.md

 docker compose up
 ```

+Note: for checking which processes are running, use `docker ps`.
+For killing all processes, use the ctrl+c keys.

+### Interacting with the Docker container

-#### Starting the ETL
+#### Starting the data extraction process

-In order to force the indexing it is possible to run the `trigger-indexing` script from inside the docker container with:
+In principle, the indexing, downloading and ingestion procedure is automatically launched at the start of every hour.
+However, for testing purposes, one can force the indexing by running the `trigger-indexing` script from inside the docker container with:

 ```bash
 docker exec -it dials-flower bash -c 'python3 scripts/trigger-indexing.py'